cgguerra/live-laugh-laos/_posts/2023-09-03-trailblazers.md

 ## Night Market

 We went to the Night Market tonight just to see how it was.
 We all bought matching Beer Lao t-shirts.
 (I don't drink beer since I don't like carbonation, but I was all for matching group t-shirts.)
+Max and Janus got shirts with short sleeves.
 Hannah, Christina P., and I got muscle shirts to wear to Zumba and the gym.
 I got mine in burnt orange!
+(Hook 'em horns!)

 I definitely had my daily serving of adventure today!
 (And I will be very sore tomorrow.)